Welltory/measure-stress-heart-rate-ios/README.md

 9. [License and author info](#license)

-Wellory is an app that measures people’s HRV to calculate their stress and energy levels.
+Welltory is an app that measures people’s HRV with just a smartphone camera to calculate their stress and energy levels.
+You can send out users to our app and get them back with measurement results.
-Participating in Welltory partnership program allows you to collect that data to display one or more of the following parameters and share them:
+Welltory integration will allow you to collect data of the following parameters:

-- stress
-- energy
-- productivity
+* Stress (Welltory's proprietary algorithm, trained on millions of measurements)
+* Energy (Welltory's proprietary algorithm, trained on millions of measurements)
+* Productivity index (Welltory's proprietary algorithm, trained on millions of measurements)
-- rmssd index
+* RMSSD index
-- sdnn index
+* SDNN index
-- power index
+* Total power

+We made this demo to show you:
+* how the user will be navigated to the App Store,
+* the process of taking a measurement,
+* a request for sharing,
+* the return to the application,
+* an example of the presentation of the results, and also the source code of the integration.

+Continue reading for installation.

 # How to install <a name="install"></a>